Certificate of Graduate Study in Applied Research and Evaluation Methods

 The Certificate of Graduate Study in Applied Research and Evaluation Methods is designed for students and practitioners who want to learn to use data more effectively on the job and in the community.
 The certificate emphasizes data acquisition, data analysis and presentation, choosing and applying statistical techniques to real world problems, and practical application of analytical tools.

-Select an additional nine credits from the above courses or from following list:
+Select an additional three courses (9 credits) from the following list: